Christianfoley/defocuscamdata/README.md

-This repo which originally housed only data for defocuscam, has been modified to contain all of the defocus-cam project files.
+This repo, which originally housed only data for defocuscam, has been modified to contain all of the defocus-cam project files.
 Authors - Christian Foley, Kristina Monakhova, Kyrollos Yanny